wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-put-the-micro-back.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Microservice instances can be spawned as a process, which provides string isolation, but causes long latency.
+   This can be addressed by executing microservices in a worker process in an event-driven manner.
+   Individual functions are loaded as dynamic libraries and control is directly transferred to the function code on invocation of the function.

 **Comments:**

 1. If processes are constantly running (including being scheduled out by the OS for being blocks on IPC